klamma/ar-for-eu-book/_chapters/chapters/foundations/design/perception_ar.md

     <figcaption>Image of No.10</figcaption>
 </figure>

-**Continuity**: in order to fill in missing data we often see things as continuous or whole.
+*Continuity*: In order to fill in missing data we often see things as continuous or whole.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/perception_ar/No.11%20Continuity.jpg" style="align:left; width: 40%; height: 40%; border: 15px solid;